norm/flourish/documentation/generating-the-site.markdown

 )
 ```

-This file then needs [some URLs added](/adding-urls/), and these will need
+This file then needs [some paths added](/adding-paths/), and these will need
 code that says how to [generate the HTML](/generating-html/).